JaimeGSandoval/today-in-science_v2/README.md

 npm start
 ```

-4. Once started you can view the application by opening http://localhost:8080 in your browser
+4. Once started, you can view the application by opening http://localhost:8080 in your browser